LeiWangR/video-ar/README.md

-# Taylor videos
+# Taylor videos and Taylor skeleton sequences

-## Application to action recognition
+## 1. Application to action recognition

 Using Taylor videos for action recognition is a simple two-step process.